iKarych/advent_calendar/Mission_03.md

 Now, it's time to use your skills to program music notes and create Christmas song!
 To add more notes, open Music category and drag another ``||music:play tone||``

-Hit next to get thee first set of notes!
+Hit next to get the first set of notes!

 ```block
 music.playTone(494, music.beat(BeatFraction.Whole))